George Creel: Post-war career

 After his prolific career as the chairman of the CPI, Creel joined Collier's magazine as a feature writer, until he retired in the late 1940s.
 In 1926, he moved to San Francisco and eventually chaired the Regional Labor Board (1933) for California, Utah, and Nevada.

 He was an active member of the Democratic Party and ran against the left-wing novelist Upton Sinclair in the 1934 California gubernatorial election.
 Sinclair defeated Creel in the Democratic primary, but lost in the general election.

 Personal life

 Creel was married to actress Blanche Bates from 1912 until her death in 1941.
 The couple had two children, a son named George Jr. and a daughter named Frances.
 In 1943, he married Alice May Rosseter.
 During the last years of his life Creel resided in San Francisco until he died on October 2, 1953, at age 76.
-He was buried in his family plot at Mount Washington Cemetery in Independence, Missouri.

 Works

 Creel was the author of an extensive collection of writings.
 Some of his writing and books include: